20 things to do for under $20 in Hawaii

 Cell phone service is spotty at best, so be sure to download a map with descriptions of the attractions before you go.

 The mission of the Lyman Museum and Mission House is “to tell the story of Hawaii, its islands, and its people.”
+So it’s a cheap activity in Hawaii and an enriching experience.

 The Lyman Museum began as the Lyman Mission House, originally built for New England missionaries David and Sarah Lyman in 1839.
 In 1931, the Museum was established by their descendants.